EN FR DE

 Pilot Project: The Virtual Observatory

-The Virtual Observatory (VO) project is bringing together pedagogical experts, researchers, scientists, and students to introduce the use of robotic telescopes in school education.
-The VO project aims to evaluate the educational perspectives of the use of robotic telescopes in secondary education and to propose an innovative method for science teaching that will renew enthusiasm for scientific studies among youngsters.
-The VO system is mainly based on the integration of the services offered by the EUDOXOS project in Greece.
+The Virtual Observatory (VO) project brought together pedagogical experts, researchers, scientists, and students to introduce the use of robotic telescopes in school education.
+The VO project aimed to evaluate the educational perspectives of the use of robotic telescopes in secondary education and to propose an innovative method for science teaching that renews enthusiasm for scientific studies among youngsters.
+The VO system was mainly based on the integration of the services offered by the EUDOXOS project in Greece.

 Target age group